Red Hewitt and the Buccaneers

 In 1956, rock and roll was just starting to make an entrance into New Zealand.
 Already with a strong foothold at the dance halls were the big band and jazz groups, but rock and roll posed a threat.
 Most of the dance halls started introducing rock and roll bands, as this is what the majority of teenagers wanted to dance to.
 One of the first and best bands was the Buccaneers, who made the North Shore Youth Club in Auckland their base, before moving to the Jive Centre.

 During the first two years there were a number of line-up changes, with eventually all of them going except Red, who continued on to better things with the above line-up.
 Allan Hodgson was the drummer for a while during the early times.
 Brian McCrystal formed his own skiffle band on the North Shore called the Scorpions.

-In 1961 another single came out on HMV called "Travelin' Man"/"Half Breed" and released as Red Hewitt and the Commodores.
+In 1961 another single came out on HMV called "Travelin' Man"/"Half Breed" and released as Red Hewitt with Accompaniment by the Commodores.

 Late in 1961 Red decided to terminate the band and move to Australia.
 Johnny Willetts, Peter Cox and Allan Hodgson were later to appear in Terry Dean and the Nitebeats.

 Gary Daverne went on to set up his own record label, Viscount and produced records for the Sierras, Cathy Howe and the Gremlins.
 He is also a composer and has conducted the Auckland Symphony Orchestra.

 Red did come back to New Zealand and still plays with his band around the Auckland area.
 In 1972 he released a solo single called "No Use Sittin' Around"/"Robbin' The Cradle" on the Krisella label.

 Red Hewitt and the Buccaneers can also be found on the following compilations:-